isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Singapore and Beijing launch Interoperable Digital Documents Against Payment Trade Corporation.md

 trade and financial services, paving the way for business-as-usual digital operations.&nbsp;</p>
 <p>&nbsp;</p>
-<p>It was jointly executed by COFCO Industrial Food (also known as China
+<p>It was jointly executed by <strong>COFCO Industrial Food</strong> (also
-Processed Food) and Yit Hong in Singapore, utilising the B2B cross-border e-commerce model (China Customs Code: 9710) to export canned food containers via sea freight from Xiamen Port to Singapore Port, with shipping managed by carrier - Pacific International Lines (PIL).
-Key participants included the Bank of China (BOC) and Industrial and Commercial Bank of China (ICBC) as remitting banks, and Singapore’s DBS&nbsp;<a rel="noopener noreferrer nofollow" target="_blank">and </a>
+known as China Processed Food) and <strong>Yit Hong Pte Ltd</strong> in Singapore, utilising the B2B cross-border e-commerce model (China Customs Code: 9710) to export canned food containers via sea freight from Xiamen Port to Singapore Port, with shipping managed by carrier - Pacific International Lines (PIL).
+Key participants included the <strong>Bank of China</strong> (BOC) and <strong>Industrial and Commercial Bank of China </strong>(ICBC) as remitting banks, and <strong>Singapore’s DBS</strong> and&nbsp;<strong>United Overseas Bank </strong>(UOB)
-<a href="#_msocom_1" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[AT1]</a>&nbsp;United Overseas Bank (UOB) as collecting banks, to support
-D/P transaction using electronic Bill of Lading (eBL).&nbsp;</p>
+as collecting banks, to support D/P transaction using electronic Bill of Lading (eBL).&nbsp;</p>
 <p>&nbsp;</p>
 <p>The project achieved cross-chain interoperability between different underlying
-blockchains (ChainMaker and Astron) and digital trade <a rel="noopener noreferrer nofollow" target="_blank">infrastructures </a><a href="#_msocom_2" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[AT2]</a>&nbsp;(AEOTrade
+blockchains (<strong>ChainMaker </strong>and <strong>Astron</strong>) and
-and SGTraDex), enabling secure and efficient eBL and other trade documents exchange that offer authentication, traceability of origin, and ownership transfers among carriers, cargo owners, banks, and other stakeholders.
+digital trade infrastructure (AEOTrade and <strong>SGTraDex</strong>), enabling secure and efficient eBL and other trade documents exchange that offer authentication, traceability of origin, and ownership transfers among carriers, cargo owners, banks, and other stakeholders.
 The eBL, serving as a digital document of title, not only streamlined customs clearance and logistics, but also addressed risks such as loss or tampering inherent in traditional paper-based documentary collections, and enhancing trade security and credibility.
 It also transformed the end-to-end international trade processes, covering contract signing, document circulation, and payment settlement, and facilitated the fully online electronic document flows between collecting and remitting banks, significantly shortening transaction cycles, reducing time costs, and boosting trade efficiency.&nbsp;</p>
 <p>&nbsp;</p>
 <p>According to Chinese participating banks, BOC and ICBC, the transaction
 demonstrated that replacing traditional cross-border paper document mailing